1995–96 Orlando Magic season: Regular season

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, O'Neal and Hardaway were both selected for the 1996 NBA All-Star Game, as members of the Eastern Conference All-Star team.
 O'Neal led the East with 25 points, 10 rebounds and 2 blocks as they defeated the Western Conference, 129–118; however, despite having the best performance, Michael Jordan, who scored 20 points in 22 minutes, was named the NBA All-Star Game Most Valuable Player, which drew controversy and boos from the fans at the Alamodome.
 Meanwhile, Scott participated in the NBA Three-Point Shootout for the second time, and second-year guard Darrell Armstrong participated in the NBA Slam Dunk Contest.

-Hardaway also finished in third place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, and David Robinson of the San Antonio Spurs, while O'Neal finished tied in ninth place; Grant finished tied in eighth place in Defensive Player of the Year voting, and Scott finished tied in eighth place in Most Improved Player voting.
-On April 18, 1996, Scott set a then-record of 11 three-point field goals in a 119–104 home win against the Atlanta Hawks.
-This was also the only season of O'Neal's NBA career, where he hit his only career three-pointer in a 121–91 home win against the Milwaukee Bucks on February 16, 1996.
+Hardaway also finished in third place in Most Valuable Player voting, behind Jordan of the Chicago Bulls, and David Robinson of the San Antonio Spurs, while O'Neal finished tied in ninth place; Grant finished tied in eighth place in Defensive Player of the Year voting, and Scott finished tied in eighth place in Most Improved Player voting.

-In the 1996 NBA playoffs, the Magic would sweep the Detroit Pistons in three straight games in the Eastern Conference First Round.
-In the Eastern Conference Semi-finals, they defeated the 6th-seeded Hawks in five games, despite losing Game 4 to the Hawks at the Omni Coliseum in Atlanta, Georgia, 104–99, after taking a 3–0 series lead.
+The Magic finished 13th in the NBA in home-game attendance, with an attendance of 707,168 at the Orlando Arena during the regular season.